paulchambaz/afu-study/admin/rapport.typ

 = Related Work

 Off-policy reinforcement learning has become essential for efficient data usage, especially in domains such as robotics where interactions are costly or risky.
 Traditional off-policy algorithms, such as Deep Deterministic Policy Gradient (DDPG) [Biblio] and its improved variant (TD3) [Biblio], rely on deterministic actor-critic architectures.
 These approaches, while sample-efficient, are prone to instability due to overestimation biases and convergence to local optima.

-Several algorithms have been developed to address the challenges of reinforcement learning in both online and offline settings.
-Among these, Soft Actor-Critic (SAC), Implicit Q-Learning (IQL), and Calibrated Q-Learning (Cal-QL) stand out for their performance and conceptual innovations.
+Soft Actor-Critic (SAC), a more recent off-policy algorithm, addresses some of these issues by incorporating entropy regularization, but it still faces challenges in offline settings where the distribution of data may differ significantly from the target policy.

 Soft Actor-Critic (SAC) [Biblio] is a widely used off-policy deep reinforcement learning algorithm based on the maximum entropy framework.
 SAC jointly learns a stochastic policy (actor) and two Q-value functions (critics), with a value function used for stability.
 The actor is updated to maximize expected reward while also maximizing entropy, encouraging exploration and robustness.
 SAC is highly sample-efficient and performs well in continuous control tasks, but it relies heavily on accurate Q-value estimation and often struggles in purely offline settings due to value overestimation and distributional shift between the behavior and target policies.

+Several algorithms have been developed to address the challenges of reinforcement learning in both online and offline settings.
+Among these, Implicit Q-Learning (IQL), and Calibrated Q-Learning (Cal-QL) stand out for their performance and conceptual innovations.

 To address some of the challenges in offline reinforcement learning, Implicit Q-Learning (IQL) [Biblio] introduces a conservative update strategy that avoids explicit policy learning.
 Instead of using the actor-critic paradigm, IQL trains a Q-function and a value function from a fixed dataset, using quantile regression to mitigate overestimation.
 The policy is then implicitly defined via advantage-weighted regression, without requiring interaction with the environment.
 This separation makes IQL robust to distribution shift and improves performance in the offline RL setting.
 However, IQL is sensitive to the choice of expectile parameter, which hinders its extension to online learning.